The Space Age Playboys

 The Space Age Playboys is the fifth album by the band Warrior Soul.
 It was first released in the UK on Music For Nations in 1994.
 It was released the following year in North America.

 The album was remastered and re-released with bonus tracks on CD in 2006 by Escapi Music.

 Critical reception

 In 2005, The Space Age Playboys was ranked number 323 in Rock Hard magazine's book of The 500 Greatest Rock & Metal Albums of All Time.
 Metallica's Lars Ulrich has rated it one of his favourite albums, and invited Warrior Soul to open for them at Donington.

 Track listing

-All songs written by Clark / McClanahan / X-Factor.
+All songs written by Clarke / McClanahan / X-Factor.